horseshoe/horseshoe/README.md

 Horseshoe is a templating system used to generate content from a template and organized data.
 It was primarily designed around the use case of quickly generating source code for languages like C++ and Java.
 It is written in Java with a heavy emphasis on minimizing dependencies.
 It uses a Mustache-like syntax with extended expressions supporting method calls and operators that can be used to dynamically manipulate data.

 ### How is Horseshoe similar to Mustache?
 Horseshoe uses the same tags as Mustache.
 These tags have the same meaning as they do in Mustache.
 Due to the extended expression syntax, it is difficult to gauge whether or not it is Mustache-compliant.
-However, when a Mustache-compliant context object is used, Horseshoe passes all required tests in the Mustache specification v1.1.2.
+However, when Mustache-compliant settings are used, Horseshoe passes all required tests in the Mustache specification v1.1.3.

 ### How is Horseshoe different from Mustache?
 Horseshoe does not have the same design goals as Mustache, resulting in many different decisions when creating the specification.
 For example, Horseshoe was designed for generation of source code, not HTML.
 For this reason, content is not HTML-escaped by default (the settings can be created with `horseshoe.Settings.newMustacheSettings()` to support this feature).
 Other differences include a more complex expression syntax ("interpolation" in Mustache-speak) and support for method calls in expressions.